Man gets jail for violating COVID-19 ban on large parties

 LA PLATA, Md.
-(AP) - A Maryland man convicted of violating the state’s ban on large gatherings during the COVID-19 pandemic has been sentenced to one year in jail, according to prosecutors.
+(AP) - Prosecutors say a Maryland man who disregarded police orders to break up a party has been sentenced to a year in jail for violating the state’s ban on large gatherings during the coronavirus pandemic.

 After a trial without a jury, state District Court Judge W. Louis Hennessy on Friday convicted Shawn Marshall Myers of two counts of failure to comply with an emergency order, Charles County State’s Attorney Tony Covington’s office said in a news release.